UNGlobalPlatform/standards/Global_Platform_Principles.md

 The Principles

+**Start with needs:** The design process must start with identifying and thinking about real user needs.
+We should design around those.
+We must understand those needs thoroughly — interrogating data, not just making assumptions — and we should remember that what users ask for is not always what they need.

 **Cloud computing:** We prefer to use services that can be provided to us by a third party as a cloud service as opposed to creating or managing services ourselves.

 *Rationale: increases flexibility; reduces capital and revenue costs; maximises accessibility and collaboration; allows access regardless of location 24 hours a day, seven days a week; supports partnership working and shared services.*